-Analogously, our decision programming model determines an optimal decision strategy for allocating preventative care for CHD.
-The data and structure of the problem are the same as those utilised in \cite{hynninen2019value}.
-However, due to the flexibility of decision programming, the strategies (i-vi) do not need to be explicitly predefined.
-Instead, we can optimise the design of the strategy itself simultaneously with the threshold values, meaning that all of these strategies are within the feasible solutions of the model.
+Analogously, our decision programming model determines an optimal decision strategy for allocating preventive care for CHD.
+The data and structure of the problem are the same as those utilised in \citet{hynninen2019value}.
+However, due to the flexibility of decision programming, the strategies (i-vi) do not need to be predefined.
+Instead, we can optimise the design of the strategy simultaneously with the threshold values, because all of these strategies are within the feasible solutions of the resulting optimisation model.

 The problem setting is such that the patient is assumed to have a prior risk estimate $R_0$.
 A risk estimate is a prediction of the patient’s chance of having a CHD event in the next ten years.
-The risk estimates are grouped into risk levels, which range from 0\% to 100\% with a suitable discretization, e.g., $S_{R_0}=\{0\%, 1\%, ..., 99\%, 100 \% \}$.
-We note that it might be beneficial to consider a less trivial discretization that is finer in the region where most of the probability mass is assumed to lie and coarser elsewhere, but we chose this one because it requires no information on the probability distributions.
+The risk estimates are grouped into risk levels, which range from 0\% to 100\% with a suitable discretisation, e.g., $S_{R_0}=\{0\%, 1\%, ..., 99\%, 100 \% \}$.
+We note that it might be beneficial to consider a less trivial discretisation that is finer in the region where most of the probability mass is assumed to lie and coarser elsewhere.
+Nevertheless, we chose to proceed as such since it requires no information on the probability distributions.
 The first testing decision $T_1$ is made based on the prior risk estimate.
-This decision entails deciding whether to perform TRS or GRS or if no testing is needed.
+This entails deciding whether to perform TRS or GRS or if no testing is needed.
 If a test is conducted, the risk estimate is updated ($R_1$) and based on the new information a second testing decision $T_2$ follows.
 It entails deciding whether further testing should be conducted or not.
 The second testing decision is constrained so that the same test which was conducted in the first stage cannot be repeated.
 If a second test is conducted, the risk estimate is updated again ($R_2$).
-The treatment decision $T_D$ – dictating whether the patient receives preventive statin medicine or not – is made based on the resulting risk estimate of this testing process.
+The treatment decision $T_D$ (dictating whether the patient receives preventive statin medicine or not) is made based on the resulting risk estimate of this testing process.
 Note that if no tests are conducted, the treatment decision is made based on the prior risk estimate.
 Figure \ref{fig:CHD_influence_diagram} provides an influence diagram for the decision problem.